Aarhus University is a modern, academically diverse and research-intensive university with a strong commitment

-Applications are invited for positions as Assistant Professor (tenure track) or Associate Professor at the Department of Chemistry,
+Applications are invited for a position as Assistant Professor (tenure track) or as Associate Professor at the Interdisciplinary

-The ideal candidates possess a track record of scientific research within these fields at a high international level documented through
+The ideal candidates possess a track record of scientific research within the above-mentioned fields at a high international

-international journals.
 Clear evidence of independent research activities and success in obtaining research funding are essential.
-The
+The candidate is

 Further expectations for the two levels of appointment are:

-For further information on the position please contact Head of the Search Committee Prof. Kurt V. Gothelf (firstname.lastname@example.org
+For further information on the position please contact Director Jorgen Kjems (email@example.com

 Formalities and salary range